 |Branch Manager - Barbara Booth|

-Visit our Curbside Pick Up Service page to learn more about all the services being offered during this phase of our reopening.
+Visit our Reopening page to learn more about all the services being offered during our first phase of reopening.

 Parking lot has a total of 16 spaces and 2 handicapped spaces.
 There is some on-street parking around the library.

 Belmont Library offers one event space to the public.
 The Belmont Meeting Room offers a lectern, ceiling-mounted LCD projector, pulldown screen, 5 tables, and 20 chairs.
 There are four outlets located throughout the room.

 Guests are expected to configure tables and chairs, and also return them to their original configuration.
 Rooms are booked a minimum of 2 weeks in advance, and maximum of 2 months in advance.

 Call us to schedule your one-to-one help session to learn more about computers or other technology.

 Belmont is within walking distance to local shops, restaurants, and museums.
 Visit Carytown’s many locally owned stores and boutiques or grab a bite to eat in one of its unique restaurants.
 A few blocks away, you’ll also find the Virginia Museum of Fine Arts and the Virginia Museum of History and Culture.